Necklaces with Pearls

-Unlike most gemstones that are found within the Earth, pearls have an organic origin.
+Unlike most gemstones that are found on the Earth, pearls have an organic origin.
 In saltwater settings, pearls are found in oysters, while in freshwater they are produced by mussels.
-Almost all pearls today are cultured in pearl farms.
+Almost all pearls today are cultured on pearl farms.

 Japan and China both produce Akoya cultured pearls.
 Australia, Indonesia, and the Philippines are leading sources of the South Sea saltwater cultured pearls.
 Tahitian pearls are cultivated primarily around the islands of French Polynesia of which the most familiar is Tahiti.
 China is the leading source of freshwater cultured pearls.